Code-Institute-Submissions/Pyleks-milestone4/README.md

 - Intended use (Interactivity)
 - URL Injection (Security)
 - Responsiveness across devices
-- W3 HTML Validator using URL and copy/paste code
 - W3 CSS Validator
 - JS Hint
 - PEP8

+#### - W3 HTML Validator
+This did not work with Django, so had to try spot any issues manually.

 ### Intended use on Chrome and Firefox
 #### Home Page